 Angelika was engaged as an expert for Asia Society Switzerland’s ‘Generation Asia’ programme and was invited as a speaker in the Hong Kong Cultural Leadership Summit, The International Symposium of Hangzhou Triennial of Fiber Art, Zhejiang Art Museum and for institutions including Konrad Adenauer Stiftung, Germany, University of Hong Kong and The Chinese University of Hong Kong.

 Before moving to Switzerland in 2017, she was the founding director of MILL6 Foundation in Hong Kong bringing it to ICOM museum status and achieving the Award for Arts Promotion by Hong Kong Arts Development Council in 2016.
 Angelika was on the public art advisory panel of Mass Transit Railway Hong Kong between 2013 and 2017.

-In 2015, Angelika was the founding director of MILL6 Foundation bringing it to ICOM museum status and the Award for Arts Promotion by Hong Kong Arts Development Council in 2016.
-Her previous projects include ‘Tracing some places.
+Previous curated projects in Hong Kong include The Mills Heritage Project 'Chim↑Pom - It's the Wall World' (2015), the public art by VHILS at The Mills (2015), ‘Tracing some places.
 Leung Chi Wo’ (2015); ‘Social Fabric.
-New works by Kwan Cheung Chi and Mariana Hahn’ in collaboration with curator David Elliott (2016), ‘Old Master Q: What The @#$% Is Going On?
-Original Works by Alphonso Wong’ (2014); ‘Beyond the Paper Screen - An Exhibition of Japanese Erotic Prints from The Uragami Collection’ (2013) and ‘NEW INK: an exhibition of ink art by post 1970 artists from The Yiqingzhai Collection (2013)'.
+New works by Kwan Sheung Chi and Mariana Hahn’ in collaboration with David Elliott (2016), ‘Old Master Q: What The @#$% Is Going On?
+Original Works by Alphonso Wong’ (2014); ‘Beyond the Paper Screen - An Exhibition of Japanese Erotic Prints from The Uragami Collection’ (2013), ‘NEW INK: an exhibition of ink art by post 1970 artists from The Yiqingzhai Collection (2013)'.